probmods/probmods2/teaching_extras/RSA-Mimplicature.md

 viz.table(pragmaticListener("tthhiing"))
 ~~~

 Standard RSA predicts that objects interpretations match prior probabilities for both words.
 How can we break the symmetry in interpretation, without building it in *a priori* in the meanings?
-One method, *lexical uncertainty* (Bergen, Levy, Goodman), posits that each word might have a more specific meaning -- applying to only one object -- but the listener doesn't know which.
+One method, *lexical uncertainty* (Bergen, Levy, Goodman, 2016), posits that each word might have a more specific meaning -- applying to only one object -- but the listener doesn't know which.
 When a pragmatic listener isn't sure how a speaker uses words they have to infer this jointly with the intended object.
 Implement this lexical uncertainty idea:

 ~~~